-We produce an array of bleaching, purification and filtration applications used by edible oil, jet fuel and other petroleum-based product processors around the world.
+We produce an array of products for bleaching, purification and filtration applications which are used around the world by edible oil processors, as well as by refiners of jet fuel and other petroleum-based products.
 Bleaching clays are used by edible oil processors to adsorb soluble contaminants that create oxidation problems.
 Our Pure-Flo and Perform bleaching clays remove impurities, such as trace metals, chlorophyll and color bodies, in various types of edible oils.
 Perform products provide increased activity for hard-to-bleach oils.
-Our Select adsorbents are used to remove contaminants in vegetable oil processing and can be used to prepare oil prior to the creation of biodiesel fuel.
-Our Ultra-Clear product is used as a filtration and purification medium for jet fuel and other petroleum-based products.
+Our Select adsorbents are used to remove contaminants in vegetable oil processing and can also be used to prepare oil prior to the creation of biodiesel fuel.
+Our Ultra-Clear product is used as a purification and filtration medium for jet fuel and other petroleum-based products.
 These products are sold in the United States and in international markets by our team of technical sales employees, distributors and sales agents.